 The problem is that there is no provision for hi-def anything for older TVs, unless something radical has changed since I last looked at the formats.
 If it doesn't have an HDMI connection, you are getting DVD quality - so why even bother buying a new player or software?
 I bought into DVD the day it was available.
 My HD capable set is incompatable with either new format.
 I have no intention to buy anything HD for the foreseeable future.
 Perhaps in five or six years the market will have matured enough that niche titles I care about - and already own on DVD - will be available, but until then, I don't need HD.
 If it were compatable with my existing equipment, it might be a different story.

+This is complicated by the fact that, according to some manufacturers like Samsung, current HDMI implementations (v1.1) are insufficient in bandwidth to transmit encrypted 1080p. v1.3 is supposed to rectify this situation, but as of now, 1080p transmission seems to be without an appropriate connector.
 While it's certainly possible for "current" HD disk formats to put out 1080i and have the TV deinterlace this for 1080p, I wouldn't expect the first set of devices out the door next year to support 1080p over HDMI.
 In this, it will be much like the first DVD players-- they didn't support 480p.

+And unless that happens really fast, it will be another nail in the coffin.
 The hidef DVD format will succeed eventually and quickly for niche purposes (mostly PC-oriented) but, right now, the signs of quick, mass-market success aren't there.

 And it starts, Pioneer announces their PC Blu-ray drive